Design principles of transcription factors with intrinsically disordered regions: Results

 \subsection{Binding probability of the TF from the equilibrium approach}

 The experiment described in Ref.~\cite{Naama20} studied the binding affinity of wild-type and mutated TFs to their corresponding targets.
 They found that shortening the IDR length results in weaker affinity.
 To qualitatively model the binding affinity of a TF to its target, we utilize a well-known physical model of polymers, the Rouse Model \cite{Rouse53, Doi88} (used in the subsequent dynamical section as well).
-The Rouse Model describes a polymer as a chain of point masses connected by springs and characterized by a statistical segment length $l_0$ resulting from the rigidity of springs $k$ and the thermal noise level $k_BT$, $l_{0}^{2}=3k_{B}T/k$ \cite{Rouse53, Doi88}.
+See Materials and Methods.
 We note that our conclusions do not hinge on this choice, and our results hold also when using other polymer models (see Supplementary S1).
 Since the IDR is thought to recognize a relatively short flanking DNA sequence of the DBD target \cite{Naama20}, we model a DNA segment as a straight-line ``antenna'' region \cite{Shimamoto99, Hu07, Mirny2009, Castellanos20}, where the IDR targets reside.
-We assume that the interaction between TF and DNA outside the antenna region is negligible (indeed, the majority of DNA resides in nucleosomes, which are inaccessible to the TF with the IDR).
-The targets are assumed to be positioned at equal spacing, with one target for the DBD and a few targets for the IDR, corresponding to the orange and black squares in Fig.~\ref{Fig:new_sketch}{\bf c}.
-We have also verified that relaxing this assumption, and using randomly positioned targets, does not affect our results (Supplementary S7).
-We coarse-grain the TF by representing it with a few binding sites for the IDR, and an additional site for the DBD, as illustrated in Fig.~\ref{Fig:new_sketch}{\bf b}.
-In the Rouse Model, the 3D probability density describing the relative distance, denoted as $r$, between any two sites can be derived through Gaussian integration \cite{Doi88}, leading to:

-where $l\!=\!\sqrt{n_{\rm seg}} l_0$ and $n_{\rm seg}$ is the number of segments between the two sites.
-We checked that equation~\eqref{eq:RouseDisplacement} remains robust with regards to the specific details of microscopic interactions (Supplementary S1). \\
+We assume that the interaction between TF and DNA outside the antenna region is negligible.
+Note that the interaction between IDR and DNA is a specific interaction, with genomic localization determined by multivalent interactions mediated by hydrophobic residues \cite{Naama2023, Naama2024}. \\

 To gain an intuition into the binding probability of TF, we first study a TF with a single IDR site.
 From here on, energies will be measured in units of $k_B T$, to simplify our notation.
 We assume that the IDR has only one corresponding target.
 There are four possible states: neither the DBD nor the IDR are bound, the IDR is bound, the DBD is bound, and both are bound, which correspond to $P_{ \rm free}$, $P_{\rm IDR}$, $P_{\rm DBD}$, and $P_{\rm both}$, respectively.
 The probability that the TF is bound at the DBD target is the sum of $P_{\rm DBD}$ and $P_{\rm both}$.
 In thermal equilibrium, each of the 4 terms is given by the Boltzmann distribution, which can be solved analytically by integrating-out the additional degrees of freedom associated with the polymer (Supplementary S2).
 To better understand the associated design principles, it will be helpful to compare this probability with that of a ``simple'' TF (i.e., without the IDR), which we denote by $P_{\rm simple}$.
 We find that: